-- 24.1 This Chapter is concerned with the following appeals affecting the Chancery Division: - appeals within the ordinary work of the Division, from Masters to High Court Judges; - insolvency appeals from High Court Registrars and from the County Court to High Court Judges; - appeals to High Court Judges in the Chancery Division from orders in claims proceeding in the County Court; and - statutory appeals to the Chancery Division.
+- 24.1 This Chapter is concerned with the following appeals affecting the Chancery Division: - appeals within the ordinary work of the Division from Masters to High Court Judges; - appeals within the ordinary work of the Division from High Court Judges to the Court of Appeal; - specialist appeals in the Insolvency and Companies List from County Court District Judges to Registrars; - specialist appeals in the Insolvency and Companies List from Registrars at first instance to High Court Judges; and - statutory appeals to the Chancery Division.

-Proceedings under the Companies Acts (and other legislation relating to companies and limited liability partnerships) are specialist proceedings for the purposes of Part 49 and therefore as regards the destination of appeals.
-In those cases appeals from final decisions by a Registrar of the Companies Court go direct to the Court of Appeal: see the table in PD 52A paragraph 3.5.
-Such appeals are not covered in this Chapter.
+Proceedings under the Companies Acts (and other legislation relating to companies and limited liability partnerships) are specialist proceedings for the purposes of Part 49 [and therefore as regards the destination of appeals].
+[In those cases appeals from final decisions by a Registrar of the Companies Court go direct to the Court of Appeal: see the table in PD 52A paragraph 3.5.
+Such appeals are not covered in this Chapter].
 Most appeals from tribunals are now dealt with by the Upper Tribunal, which is not covered by this Guide.
 Appeals from some other bodies (e.g. the Comptroller of Patents and the Pensions Ombudsman) still lie to the court.

 - 24.2 This Chapter does not deal with appeals from High Court Judges of the Division, except as regards permission to appeal, and as to giving notice to the court of an appeal in a contempt case.
 It does not deal with appeals in the course of the detailed assessment of costs. - 24.3 The Access to Justice (Destination of Appeals) Order 2016, which came into effect on 3rd October 2016, has replaced the Destination of Appeals Order 2000, No distinction is now made between interim and final decisions and in general all appeals now lie to the next tier of the judiciary.
-Therefore, all appeals from county court judges now go to the High Court rather than the Court of Appeal, as do all appeals from Chancery Masters, both interim and final.
+The introduction of the Insolvency (England and Wales) Rules 2016 (IR 2016) creates a new route of appeal from District Judges in the South-Eastern circuit to the High Court Registrars in respect of Corporate insolvency matters; See Rule 12.59 IR 2016.
+In addition the Registrars will hear appeals from District Judges on the South-Eastern Circuit in respect of non insolvency corporate law matters: see section III Practice Direction 52A-appeals which provides for appeals from the County Court to the High Court.
+Therefore, all appeals from County Court judges now go to the High Court rather than the Court of Appeal, as do all appeals from Chancery Masters, both interim and final.
 (See Table 1 in PD 52A).